 Our vision is the result of the joint work of the eye and the brain.
 The perception of colors is mainly the domain of the second.
 It defines the white in relation to a reference frame established by its experience.

 At first glance, any sheet of paper is white.
 It is with the observation that one realizes that it is sometimes yellowed.
 In the same way, under a colored light, it always appears white in our consciousness, even if its representation is obviously not white.

 It has been established that the light that allows us to appreciate pure white radiates at 5400° Kelvin (K) under a blue summer sky and 6500K under a cloudy sky.
 Depending on the latitude and time of day, the color temperature of natural light (daylight) varies.
 Cloud cover is another important variable.

 This reference characterizes the proportion of blue, which is perceived as a cold color, in the light.
-It leads to the paradox; As the temperature of the illuminant (candle, flame, light bulb, northern or tropical sun) rises, the more light is qualified as “cold”.

 If the color is scientifically defined, its perception is subjective.
-The coloring of the lighting provides a dominant that should sometimes be blurred to satisfy the comfort of our brain to read the image.
+The coloring of the lighting provides a dominant that should sometimes be blurred to satisfy the comfort of our brain before the image.
 The task of the white balance is to assign a color temperature to the illuminant of the scene.